Vedant-MAHAjan/Configuration-Management-with-Ansible/README.md

 * They apply configuration changes only if a difference exists
 * But scripts rerun the tasks unless some intelligence is applied to it

+## Setup 💻

+1. Login to your AWS account
+2. Create a Ubuntu-based EC2 instance and install Ansible on it
+3. Create a key pair for this control machine
+4. Create 2 more instances, both CentOS with one as a web server and another as a database server
+5. Create a key pair for these instances which will help to ```ssh``` into the instance
+2. Download both of the key pairs
+3. ```ssh``` into the control machine and copy the key pair for target machines from the local device to the control machine

 ## Use cases of Ansible